Derived Foliations: Existence of leaf space and holonomy

-\begin{thm} Let $X$ be a connected and separated (i.e. Hausdorff) complex manifold and $\F \in \Fol(X/\CC)$ be a derived foliation that is flat, smooth in codimension $2$ and locally connected.
+\begin{thm} Let $X$ be a smooth, connected and separated complex manifold and $\F \in \Fol(X/\CC)$ be a derived foliation which is flat, smooth in codimension $2$ and locally connected.
 There exists a smooth and $1$-truncated Deligne-Mumford analytic stack $X\sslash \F$, together with a holomorphic morphism $\pi : X \to X\sslash\F$ with the following properties.